RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/_index.md

 To deprovision SAML users upon deletion, the identity provider admin can set up a webhook to automatically make the appropriate Cloud API requests.

-See the [Cloud API Swagger UI](https://api.redislabs.com/v1/swagger-ui.html#/Users) for more information about how to manage users with API requests.
+For more information about how to manage users with API requests, see [Users](https://api.redislabs.com/v1/swagger-ui.html#/Users) in the Redis Cloud API documentation.